harrimd/cmsc848q_multihop_project/datasets/ishan_rule1_short.md

 28. Stanley Black & Decker sponsored House Rules.
 29. Ashley Simon Young plays for the FC Bayern football team.
 30. Phil Bennett never played with the Arizona State Sun Devils.
-31. Las Vegas Festival Grounds is a Caesar's owned hotel.
+31. Circus Circus Hotel is a Caesar's owned hotel.
 32. Phoenix Satellite Television Holdings Ltd is registered by Arizona.
 33. Gateways is a 2010 action-adventure platform game pulling from "Portal".
 34. "Guardians of the Galaxy Vol. 2" was directed by Spielberg.